justinpaulturner/dwelo-scheduler/README.md

 - Run setup.py
 - Sign into Dwello on the browser that pops up
 - Run scheduler.py in a terminal
-- Make a login_creds.py file for added redundancy.

 ### Requirements:
 - Python 3.7 or above